sebkolind/volcano/README.md

 ## Meta data

-Both pages and posts allow for adding meta data like title, description and keywords directly in the Markdown file like this:
+Both pages and posts enables you to add meta data like title, description and keywords directly in the Markdown file like this:

 ```md
 <!--